karlspace/MinIO-UI/README.md

 - **Issues:** Report bugs and request features via GitHub Issues
 - **Discussions:** Community discussions and support
 - **Documentation:** See [docs](docs/) directory

 ---

-## Disclaimer (Repeated)

-**MinIO® is a registered trademark of MinIO, Inc.**

-**Admin Console for MinIO®** is an independent, third-party administrative interface.
-This project is **not affiliated with, endorsed by, or sponsored by MinIO, Inc.**

-The project maintains compatibility with MinIO® object storage servers but is developed and maintained independently by the community.

-All trademarks, service marks, and company names are the property of their respective owners.

----